rishalab/FedSimulator/README.md

 ### Federated Learning (n round) (Fedn)
 - Edit the fed_config.py file to set the desired number of rounds.
-- Run the federated learning script to train & evaluate the LLM in the federated setting using FedAvg.
+- Run the federated learning script to train & evaluate the LLM in the federated setting using any Federated aggregation implentation such as FedAvg.
 ```bash
 python3 fedn.py
 ```

-By default the experiment will run the evaluation for central, fed0, fedn setting and generated the results in the output directory and annecdotal results in the experiments directory.
+By default the experiment will run the evaluation for central, fed0, fedn setting and generate the metric results in the output directory and anecdotal results in the experiments directory.

 ### Federated Learning (Fedn Best Evaluation)
 - Edit the run_fedNBest to True and set the id of the best model to be used for the federated learning evaluation.